Nominations are now open for the 2023 edition of the Art Music Awards.

-The Art Music Awards are presented each year with the aim to honour the music, the people, and the organisations that make up Australia's diverse and vibrant art music landscape.
-The awards recognise achievement in the composition, performance, education and presentation of Australian art music (contemporary classical music, contemporary jazz, improvised music, experimental music and sound art).
+Now marking its 21st year, the Art Music Awards are presented annually to celebrate the music, people, and organisations that fuel Australia’s dynamic and diverse art music landscape.
+The Awards recognise outstanding achievement in the composition, performance, education, and presentation of Australian art music, traversing the genres of contemporary classical music, jazz, improvised music, experimental music, and sound art.

 WORK OF THE YEAR

 Work of the Year: Large Ensemble

 Work of the Year: Electroacoustic / Sound Art

 Performance of the Year: Notated Composition